AlohaBrowser/cookie-consent-management/work-item/README.md

 ### Behavior and Integration Notes

 * **API Accessibility**: Similar to the `ethereum` object for blockchain interactions, the `cookiesConsentManager` object is accessible from the `globalThis` (`window`) scope, making it easy for websites to query consent preferences.

-The browser must ensure, that the object is accessible from IFRAMEs.
+* **IFRAME Support**: The cookiesConsentManager object should be accessible from IFRAMEs only if the browser can control access and distinguish between access from the site itself and from an embedded IFRAME, thereby ensuring that the site loaded in the IFRAME cannot obtain the cookie settings of the top-level site.

 * **Consent expiration**: Any consent given by the user must expire **at least** once a quarter.